-- (1) Unless otherwise indicated, the Options are fully vested as of December 31, 2022. - (2) Options awarded by the Company are priced in C\$. - (3) This amount is calculated by multiplying the number of unexercised Options by the difference between the exercise price of the Options and the closing price of the Company's Common Shares on the Exchange on the last trading day before December 31, 2022, which was C\$0.76, shown as Nil if the resulting value is a negative number.
-These Options have not been exercised and actual gains, if any, on exercise will depend on the value of the Company's Shares on the date of exercise. - (4) These Options vest as to 1/3 on the Grant Date and 1/3 on each of the subsequent two anniversaries of the Grant Date - (5) The Share Based Awards relate to RSUs that vest as to 1/3 on each of the three anniversaries of the Grant Date. - (6) This amount is calculated by multiplying the number of Share Based Awards unvested on December 31, 2022 by the closing price of the Company's Common Shares on the Exchange on the last trading day before December 31, 2022, which was C\$0.76. - (7) The Share Based Awards relate to DSUs that vest on the DSU Termination Date (as defined in the LTIP), which future date is unknown as of the date of this Information Circular. - (8) This amount is the fair value calculated by multiplying the Company's share price as at the April 26, 2021 Grant Date (C\$1.98 per share) by the number of units awarded.
+- (1) The composition of the Board during 2023 and at December 31, 2023 is provided under the heading "Director Compensation", above. - (2) Unless otherwise noted, these Options are fully vested as of December 31, 2023. - (3) Options awarded by the Company are priced in C\$. - (4) This amount is calculated by multiplying the number of unexercised Options by the difference between the exercise price of the Options and the closing price of the Company's Common Shares on the Exchange on the last trading day before December 31, 2023, which was C\$0.18, shown as Nil if the resulting value is a negative number.
+These Options have not been exercised and actual gains, if any, on exercise will depend on the value of the Company's Shares on the date of exercise. - (5) These Options vest as to 1/3 on the Grant Date and 1/3 on each of the subsequent two anniversaries of the Grant Date. - (6) These Options vest as to 1/4 on the Grant Date and 1/4 on each six-month anniversary of the Grant Date. - (7) The Share Based Awards relate to DSUs that vest on the DSU Termination Date (as defined in the LTIP), which future date is unknown as of the date of this Information Circular. - (8) This amount is the fair value calculated by multiplying the Company's share price as at the April 26, 2021 Grant Date (C\$1.98 per share) by the number of units awarded.